CPAForgeThe tools desk

 What we left off#

 The Onyx Boox Tab Ultra is excellent but bigger and pricier than the Note Air 3 — overkill for most note-takers.
-The reMarkable Paper Pro is the larger color sibling at $700+; for typical CPA workflows, the standard reMarkable 2 is the right pick.
+The reMarkable Paper Pro is the larger color sibling at a premium; for typical CPA workflows, the standard reMarkable 2 is the right pick.
 Apple iPad with Pencil is a different category — full color, full apps, full distractions; some CPAs prefer it, many find the distractions defeat the point.

 Pair with the right pen#